IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

-# Generating and updating the Plutus Core Cost Model
+# Generating and Updating the Plutus Core Cost Model

 This file describes how to generate or update a cost model for Plutus Core.
 We start by describing how to update an existing cost model.
 In the second section